noi-techpark/opendatahub-databrowser-imagechecker/DOCUMENTATION.md

 - `updateAndFetch(router, route)`
   Updates the URL query parameters based on the current filters, search, language, pagination, and sort options.
   This ensures that the SPA state is reflected in the URL and allows users to share results.
+  !note that the name of the function is outdated and misleading and should be changed, it does not fetch data, it only updates the url

 - `restoreFromUrl(route)`
   Restores the store state from the URL query parameters when the page is loaded or refreshed.